+PHOTO: WWW.NATIONALEOMBUDSMAN.NL

-PHOTO: WWW.NATIONALEOMBUDSMAN.NL The number of complaints has been declining for years.
+The number of complaints has been declining for years.
 Especially the complaints that are relatively easy to prevent.
 The more complex complaints take more time to settle.
 This goes some way to explaining why 17% of the complaints were not settled on time in 2013.
 Despite that we set out to achieve the 90% by means of preventative measures (learning from 'client signals') and prioritising prompt complaint settlement.
+IN 2013 THE IND RECEIVED 2,760 COMPLAINTS.

-Personnel come up with ideas on changes at the IND: more intensive cooperation, an even better service and a more horizontal organisation Voor Mensen - Over Grenzen (for people - across borders) is the title of the change programme in which the IND heads for the organisation it intends to become.
+Personnel come up with ideas on changes at the IND: more intensive cooperation, an even better service and a more horizontal organisation

+Voor Mensen - Over Grenzen (for people - across borders) is the title of the change programme in which the IND heads for the organisation it intends to become.
 Change themes include: structure & control, organisational culture (a more horizontal organisation with fewer managers and more space and responsibility for staff members), intensified cooperation...

 During this IND staff day personnel can familiarise themselves with and contribute to the intended changes by means of workshops and discussions.

 PHOTO: DUTCHFOTO.NL/LAWRENCE MOOIJ

-11-07 The government has asked the Social and Economic Council to advise on the potential contribution of labour migration to the Dutch economy In 2007 the Social Economic Council (SER) had already advised on the need for and shape of a labour migration policy (Advice on Labour Migration Policy, 2007/02).
+The government has asked the Social and Economic Council to advise on the potential contribution of labour migration to the Dutch economy

+In 2007 the Social Economic Council (SER) had already advised on the need for and shape of a labour migration policy (Advice on Labour Migration Policy, 2007/02).
 The government wants the SER to advise again on this subject because there have been new developments since that time.
 Many labour migrants have arrived in the Netherlands from other EU countries, for example.
 Many of them have now permanently settled here.
 To achieve its ambition to remain amongst the world's leading knowledge economies the Netherlands will also have to make more effort that has been made up to now to attract highly education knowledge workers to our country.

 Labour migrants 2013 2012 Applications (1,730 TEV + 1,560 VVR) 3,290 3,740 Decisions (1,970 TEV + 1,200 VVR) 3,170 3,380 Approvals (TEV: 59% / VVR: 57%) 58% 64%

-PHOTO: WWW.FLICKR.COM/PHOTOS/ ROYALDUTCHSHELL/

-Modern Migration Policy Act passed into law the separate applications Regular Provisional Residence Permit (MVV) and Regular Residence Permit (VVR) have been combined in a single TEV application (Admission and Residence).
+These are labour migrants who have applied for a residence permit.
+Most of them are not EU subjects.
+Since the Modern Migration Policy Act passed into law the separate applications Regular Provisional Residence Permit (MVV) and Regular Residence Permit (VVR) have been combined in a single TEV application (Admission and Residence).
 The application for a VVR is sufficient for applicants without an MVV obligation.

-Highly skilled migrants 2013 2012

-Applications (5,540 TEV + 1,860 VVR) 7,400 6,830

-Decisions (5,670 TEV + 1,910 VVR) 7,580 6,540

-Approvals (TEV: 97% / VVR: 96%) 97% 97%
+Highly skilled migrants 2013 2012 T Applications (5,540 TEV + 1,860 VVR) 7,400 6,830 Top 3 natio Decisions (5,670 TEV + 1,910 VVR) 7,580 6,540 1.
+America Approvals (TEV: 97% / VVR: 96%) 97% 97% 2.
+Chinese 3.
+Indian

-Top 3 nationalities
+op 3 nationalities

-- Labour migrants 1.
-American

-- 2. Chinese

-- 3. Indian

-Highly skilled migrants
+abour migrants Highly skilled migrants

-- 1. Indian 2.
-American
+.
+American 1.
+Indian

+Chinese 2 American

-- 3. Chinese
+American Chinese

-15-07

 European Commission grants subsidy for placement of Common Advisor on Immigration in Accra (Ghana)

 This Common Advisor - a Dutch national - will be deployed for enforcement in regular migration procedures on behalf of and for a number of countries - including the Netherlands.

-The placement - for a period of one year - is one of the four

-project proposals that the IND has submitted together with Sweden, Hungary, Germany, Belgium and Portugal for the European External Borders Fund.
+The placement - for a period of one year - is one of the four project proposals that the IND has submitted together with Sweden, Hungary, Germany, Belgium and Portugal for the European External Borders Fund.
 All of the project proposals have been accepted.